Aantrreksh/sql-query/sqlref/sql_reference.md

 |0     |10    |0     |10    |
 |2     |12    |2     |12    |
 |4     |14    |4     |14    |
-{: caption="Table 22.
-Query result for example: cross join that specifies a join condition." caption-side="bottom"}
+{: caption="Query result for example: cross join that specifies a join condition." caption-side="bottom"}

 ```sql
 -- cross join that specifies no join condition